-Determining which CNC material will work best for your component or prototype can be difficult if you’re unaware of what’s available.
-Owens Industries is experienced in machining a wide variety of components from hundreds of different materials including aluminum and stainless steel.
-It’s extremely important that you pick the metal or alloy that’s applicable and can work efficiently in your application’s typical environment.
+Determining which CNC material will work best for your component or prototype can be difficult.
+Owens Industries is experienced in machining a wide variety of components from hundreds of different materials.
+It’s important you pick a material that will work efficiently in your application’s typical environment.

 Not sure what material to use?
 Contact us today:

 A heat treatable, forged material commonly used for aerospace and aircraft component parts.

 An iron and carbon composition with other elements intentionally added, including manganese, chromium, vanadium, nickel, or tungsten.
 Alloy steels are typically dividied into two categories: high alloy and low alloy.